-According to one study in people with type 2 diabetes, a diet high in monounsaturated fatty acids could decrease triglyceride levels by 19% and harmful very low-density lipoprotein (VLDL) cholesterol levels by 22% (4).
+According to one study in people with type 2 diabetes, a diet high in monounsaturated fatty acids could decrease triglyceride and very low-density lipoprotein (VLDL) cholesterol levels by 19% and 22%, respectively (

-Not to mention, papaya seeds supply a hearty dose of fiber as well.
+What’s more, papaya seeds supply a hearty dose of fiber.

 Increasing your fiber intake can help reduce blood pressure and cholesterol levels.

-Higher fiber consumption has also been associated with a decreased risk of heart disease, stroke, diabetes and obesity (5).
+Higher fiber consumption has also been associated with a decreased risk of heart disease, stroke, diabetes, and obesity (

-Summary Papaya seeds are a good source of many important nutrients, including antioxidants, monounsaturated fats and fiber.
+Papaya seeds are a good source of many important nutrients, including antioxidants, monounsaturated fats, and fiber.

 In addition to providing several key nutrients, papaya seeds are linked to a number of potential health benefits.

 Can help fight infections